Spiritual Figures, Philosophical Guides, Higher Consciousness

-Usually, Shukra who rules Material and Sensual pleasures cannot be too strong in the nativity of a saint or spiritually proactive person.
+Usually, Zukra who rules Material and Sensual pleasures cannot be too strong in the nativity of a saint or spiritually proactive person.

 Professor Shukra typically emphasizes sensual pleasures of human-to-human partnership, which may significantly distract one's attention from the project of developing from the human-to-divine partnership which defines the spiritual path.

 Sense-pleasuring Shukra and philosophical, theoretical Guru are planetary enemies.